BMW 5 Series review - Interior, design and technology

 Apart from a brief spell of daring design in the early 2000s, BMW has always taken a cautionary and conservative approach to styling.
 And given the loyal customer base of the 5 Series, it’s no surprise the brand has played it safe with the latest model.

 Its proportions are very similar to the old car, while the detailing around the headlamps and at the rear is pure 7 Series.
-The BMW isn’t as sleek as the Jaguar XF or quite as imposing as the Mercedes E-Class, but it’s handsome design that oozes understated class.
+The BMW isn’t as sleek as the Jaguar XF or quite as imposing as the Mercedes E-Class, but its handsome design oozes understated class.

-If you opt for the M Sport trim level, then a subtle bodykit, bespoke front and rear bumpers and larger 18-inch alloys give the car some racy kerb appeal.
+If you opt for the M Sport trim level, then a subtle bodykit, bespoke front and rear bumpers and larger 19-inch alloys (18-inch alloys on the 530e) give the car some racy kerb appeal.

 As a result, BMW has pulled out all the stops with this latest car, which takes its cues from the 7 Series flagship.
 In fact, from behind the wheel you could easily mistake the 5 Series for its larger brother.